 2. Ownership and other links with education agents

-The government considers that creating separation between agents and education providers will reduce exploitation of international students.
-This may be a positive step, and we await further advice from the government as to how this will be regulated in practice.
+The government considers that creating separation between agents and education providers will reduce the exploitation of international students.
+This may be a positive step, and we await further government advice on how this will be regulated in practice.

 3. Pause on applications for initial registration and add to scope

-The Minister will be granted a power to declare a pause on processing of applications.
-This may mean that processing of applications for initial CRICOS registration are ‘paused’ for a period of up to 12 months.
+The Minister will be granted the power to declare a pause on the processing of applications.
+This may mean that the processing of applications for initial CRICOS registration is ‘paused’ for a period of up to 12 months.
 These changes reflect the recent amendments to the National Vocational Education and Training Regulator Act (NVR Act) where similar powers were vested in the Minister.

 4. Cancelling dormant providers

-Providers that have not delivered training and assessment for a period of 12 months will automatically lose their registration status, unless they make an application to extend the measurement period and provide reasons why delivery did not take place.
-This change mirrors the recent amendments to the NVR Act and is aimed at cracking down on shell RTOs.
+Providers that have not delivered training and assessment for a period of 12 months will automatically lose their registration status unless they apply to extend the measurement period and provide reasons why delivery did not take place.
+This change mirrors the recent amendments to the NVR Act and aims to crack down on shell RTOs.

 5. Removing agent commissions on student transfers